Headshot of Amy Seto Forrester. Photo by Will Forrester

 Amy Seto Forrester posing with a cardboard storybook walk of Not a Stick by Antoinette Portis.

-Learn more about how I pronounce my name
+Learn more about Amy’s name and how to pronounce it

 Interviews: